arkq/LC3plus/testvec/Readme.txt

 This script is the LC3plus ETSI testvector script.
 It checks whether the output of your LC3plus build produces the expected results and matches the precalculated MD5 hashes for a number of operating points.
-It is meant to be used for the fixed-point version of LC3plus only.

 The following configurations are tested: